tulliolo/airbuntu/README.md

 Following the instructions above, we can completely remove the network interfaces by unmarking (by the **n** key) the following fields:
 - Networking Support ---&gt;&nbsp;&nbsp;Wireless ---&gt;&nbsp;&nbsp;**cfg80211 – wireless configuration API**
-- Device Drivers ---&gt;&nbsp;&nbsp;**Network devide support ---&gt;**<br/>This is a submenu, so you have to access it and then unmark every field in it and in its submenus; don't worry if a few fields stay marked, because they cannot be unmarked but won't invalidate the result.
+- Device Drivers ---&gt;&nbsp;&nbsp;**Network devide support ---&gt;**<br/>This is a submenu, so you have to access it and then unmark every field in it and in its submenus; don't worry if a few fields stay marked, because they cannot be all unmarked, but they won't invalidate the result.

 After this, you can **Save** the new configuration and **Exit**.